BCS21090011/BrainFucker/Classes_Info/BrainfuckExecuter.md

 * Argument:
   * brainfuckExecuter: The current object.
 * Return:
-  * The integer input value, how the input is converted or interpreted to integer is depends on the user.
+  * The integer input value or a `Promise` of that, how the input is converted or interpreted to integer is depends on the user.
 * Default to return [`CellMinVal`](#cellminval-1).
 * Will be called for input in [`#BFDefaultCodeExecuteOperation`](#bfdefaultcodeexecuteoperation) and [`BF_Input_Operation`](#bf_input_operation).
+* Can be `async`.

 ### OutputCallback